jeffreykegler/hoonlint/misc/whitespace.md

 a warning for them.
 If `hoonlint` encounters a multi-line SELACE, it issues a "not yet implemented" warning.

-# Special cases

-## TISSIG

-As a special case,
-the runsteps in TISSIG should be aligned with the rune.

 # Appendix: Non-standard code